 Additionally, you can toggle each of these theme options ON/OFF.
 Turning off options you aren't using can result in faster page loads across your site.
 When it comes to troubleshooting, if you have added CSS, imported a theme, or changed colors with Color Picker and these changes aren't rendering, check to make sure these theme options are toggled ON.

 NOTE: Local Design is typically only recommended for Microsites where a Site Admin wants total control over their site's design.
 In most cases, it's not the best option for any site under management by a Super Admin, as Local Design selections are not transportable to other sites.

-While this functionality is available to meet specific business needs, we generally recommend Super Admins create Themes using the Theme Editor (see Create & Edit Themes.
+While this functionality is available to meet specific business needs, we generally recommend that Super Admins create Themes using the Theme Editor (see Create & Edit Themes).
 This allows Themes to be copied, edited, and applied across all Microsites, while the only way to re-use a Local Design is to copy the website.

 Customize Theme option 1 - Import Theme CSS

 Here, you can import external CSS, like a Bootstrap Theme or code that was purchased from another source or custom-developed for your organization by a third-party.

 When importing, you have two options (refer to the image below):

 - Click this button to paste in CSS code,